Shadowman405/LifoCollections/README.md

 Swift Package Manager allows to distribute code and is integrated into the `Swift` compiler, `LifoCollections` supports SPM from `0.2.0` version.

 You can add `LifoCollections` by adding it as a package dependency to your Xcode project:
-1. In Xcode project, select `File` -> `Add Package Dependencies...`.
+1. In Xcode project, select 'File' -> 'Add Package Dependencies...'.
-1. Enter `https://github.com/Shadowman405/LifoCollections.git` into `Search or Enter Package URL` search bar.
+1. Enter `https://github.com/Shadowman405/LifoCollections.git` into 'Search or Enter Package URL' search bar.
 1. Select the version of the `LifoCollections` package you want to use.
-For new projects, recommend using the `Up to Next Major Version` dependency rule.
+For new projects, recommend using the 'Up to Next Major Version' dependency rule.
-1. Click `Add Package` button.
+1. Click 'Add Package' button.

 ### XCFramework